 2 chinchillas can absolutely live in harmony and share a cage together if you take it slow and perform the bonding process.

 In fact, most chinchilla owners venture out to get a second chinchilla.

 I’m not far from doing so myself but have really devoted most of my time to learning everything possible about 1 chinchilla first so I can share with all the readers.
-I do know for a fact that chinchillas do great in pairs.

 It’s coming soon though so be prepared.

 The Bad Behaviors A Chinchilla May Display